rigtorp/SPSCQueue/README.md

 (cache line size).
 The slots buffer is padded with the false sharing range at the beginning and end.

+This implementation allows for arbitrary non-power of two capacities, instead allocating a extra queue slot to indicate full queue.
+If you don't want to waste storage for a extra queue slot you should use a different implementation.

 References:

 - *Intel*.
 [Avoiding and Identifying False Sharing Among Threads](https://software.intel.com/en-us/articles/avoiding-and-identifying-false-sharing-among-threads).